aalivernini/airtree_app/README.md

 With this information, Airtree estimates the amount of light that is captured by the tree's canopy, simulates the opening of the stomata on the leaves (the pores through which trees breathe) and then calculates the amount of carbon and pollutants removed from the atmosphere.

 ## Platforms
-Airtree app is currently working for Android
+Airtree app is currently being developed for Android.\
-Join testing for the app development by CREA
+Testing through Goole play in coming soon

-## Requirements for app testing from source code
+## Install from source code
 1) set up the [Flutter framework](https://docs.flutter.dev/get-started/install)
 2) clone the repository to a your directory (DIR)
 3) set up an airtree server